Last updated: 2nd July 2020

 c.
 Information that you provide to us for the purpose of registering with us, which may include your name, e-mail address, address, phone number and financial and credit/debit card information.

 d.
-Information that you provide to us by using our services, such as information about your number, location, message content, photographs, face and ID scans for Video Visits, call logs, length of call and telephone numbers.
+Information that you provide to us by using our services, such as information about your number, location, message content, photographs, face and ID scans for Video Sessions, call logs, length of call and telephone numbers.

 e.
 Any other information that you choose to send to us.